-For thirteen years ARTAMO GALLERY has presented established mid-career and selected emerging artists from all over the U.S. and beyond.
-Now ARTAMO ART follows on the internet offering works by renown artists, many of them already shown in the former Santa Barbara downtown gallery.
+For thirteen years ARTAMO GALLERY presented established mid-career and emerging artists from all over the U.S. and beyond.
+Now ARTAMO .
+ART follows on the internet offering works by renown artists.
+Many of them had exhibitions at ARTAMO GALLERY in Santa Barbara.

 Ann Baldwin from London, England, began painting seriously after moving to the S.F.
 Bay Area in 1991.
 There she formed the connection between her love of literature and her work as a visual artist.
 Her collages are a sensual and emotional response to the theatre, layering images from old programs, incorporating excerpts from scripts, pasting on phrases which instantly bring to mind the experience of play-going.
 She explores both the visual effects of text and its tendency to carry meaning whether intended or not.